IgA nephropathy: Antihypertensives

 Sparsentan is a therapy recently approved in the USA for treating primary IgA nephropathy.
 It is a dual endothelin angiotensin receptor antagonist that uniquely combines angiotensin and endothelin inhibition without immunosuppression.
 In clinical trials, sparsentan demonstrated significant reductions in proteinuria and better preservation of kidney function than irbesartan, a standard treatment.
 These results were evident in the 36-week interim analysis of the phase 3 PROTECT trial and sustained through 110 weeks in the final analysis.
 This approval marks a significant milestone in managing IgA nephropathy, offering new option for affected patients.

+Diet

+As with other progressive kidney diseases, a low-protein diet is recommended.